SHILPA SAILESH vs. VARUN SREENIVASAN

 Court further specified I.C.
 Golak Nath v.
 State of Punjab AIR 1967 SC 1643 in the said case court scrutinized that power under Article 142 is wide and it enables the court to frame any doctrine to meet the ends of justice.
 However, when court invoke Article 142(1) to do complete justice in “cause or matter” it does so with in the 4 corners of Constitution.

 Union Carbide Corporation v.
-Union of India (1991)4 SCC 584 court expressed that words cause or matter’, when used together, cover almost every kind of proceedings in court, whether civil or criminal, interlocutory or final, before or after judgment.
+Union of India (1991)4 SCC 584 court expressed that words ‘cause or matter’, when used together, cover almost every kind of proceedings in court, whether civil or criminal, interlocutory or final, before or after judgment.
 The Court ascertained that the power under Article 142 is of an entirely different level and any prohibition under ordinary law cannot act as a limitation on the constitutional power of the Supreme Court under Article 142.

 In Prem Chand Garg v.
-The Excise Commissioner, U.P AIR (1963) SC 996 five judges bench observed that power under Article 142 can not be employed to [ass an order inconsistent with the express substantive law or any constitutional provision.
+The Excise Commissioner, U.P AIR (1963) SC 996 five judges bench observed that power under Article 142 can not be employed as an order inconsistent with the express substantive law or any constitutional provision.
 Further another 5 judges in Supreme Court Bar Association v.
 Union of India (1998) 4 SCC 409 court considered that there was no conflict in ratio of Union Carbide Corporation (supra) and Prem Chand Garg (supra) as It is one thing to state that prohibitions or limitations cannot come in the way of the exercise of jurisdiction under Article 142(1) of the Constitution of India to do ‘complete justice’ between the parties in the pending ‘cause or matter’ arising out of that statute, but quite a different thing to say that, while exercising jurisdiction under Article 142(1) of the Constitution of India, this Court can altogether ignore the substantive provisions.

 Distinction between Article 142(1) & inherent power under 151 CPC and 482 CrPC.: